lmsace/lmsace-connect-woocommerce/README.md

 LMSACE Connect
 ==================

-**LMSACE Connect** is a woocommerce integration plugin that focused on the Moodle + WooCommerce Integrations.
+**LMSACE Connect** is a woocommerce integration plugin that focused on the Moodle™ Software + WooCommerce Integrations.

-It gives the course creatores as options to import courses from the Moodle LMS and create courses as woocommerce products and sell their courses to customer.
+It gives the course creatores as options to import courses from the Moodle™ Software and create courses as woocommerce products and sell their courses to customer.

-Once the course products are purchased by customer, Plugin will create those users on Moodle LMS and enrol them into the linked course.
+Once the course products are purchased by customer, Plugin will create those users on Moodle™ Software and enrol them into the linked course.

+With the new version, we've added exciting features to further enhance your e-learning experience.
+Enjoy the seamless login with SSO, sync multiple courses with a single product, and import course outline data effortlessly.

-### Moodle Side Plugin.
+### Moodle™ Software Side Plugin.

-Please install the Moodle side plugin to generate the token easier.
+Please install the Moodle™ Software side plugin to generate the token easier and setup the connection between Moodle™ Software and Wordpress.
+This plugin should be installed on your Moodle™ Software.

 [https://github.com/lmsace/lmsace-connect-moodle](https://github.com/lmsace/lmsace-connect-moodle)